nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/hogp.rst

 It can be obtained by calling :c:func:`bt_hogp_rep_size`.

 All report operations require a report info pointer as input.
-How to retrieve this pointer depends on if you are processing a normal report or a boot report.
+How to retrieve this pointer depends on whether you are processing a normal report or a boot report.

 .. tabs::